How to Set Up MCP Servers in Claude Code — Complete Guide

 User-level: ~/.claude.json

-Servers configured at the user level (via claude mcp add --global or by editing ~/.claude.json) are available in every project.
-Use this for servers you always want available, like a GitHub MCP server or a documentation search server.
+Servers configured globally (via claude mcp add --global) are available in every project.
+Good for universally useful servers like GitHub MCP.

 claude mcp add github-mcp \